engagepy/hf_img_analysis_captioning/README.md

 ## Using HuggingFace's `transformers` library for:

 - Image Analysis
-- Generate captions Social Media
+- Generate captions alinged for Social Media
-- Save as audo file `.wav`
+- Save as audo file as a `.wav` in working directory

 ## Installation